HEDGE-IoT Open Call for SMEs and Innovators

 Technical Definition of the Call

 Applicants must address clearly defined technical requirements linked to real-world business cases, leveraging the HEDGE-IoT framework.
 The Open Calls specifically aims to enable third parties, particularly SMEs, to use the solutions developed within HEDGE-IoT as a foundation to build their innovative data-driven energy services targeting energy consumers.
-The technical focus is structured around five main topics:
+The technical focus is structured around fifteen main topics:

 Financial Support & Funding Rules